Activities in Victoria Falls

 The 111m bungee jump off the Victoria Falls Bridge is for pure adrenelin-seekers.
 The jump is the 2nd highest commercial jump in the world and is open 365 days a year.

-Choose to throw yourself from the bungee platform solo, or tandem; or do a bridge swing.
-Digital photographs and videos are taken of each jump and are available for viewing and purchase on site.
+Choose to throw yourself from the bungee platform solo, or tandem; or for the truly brave, do a bridge swing.
+Digital photographs and videos are taken of each jump and are available for viewing and purchase on site, so you can watch time and time again as you walk out on a gangplank where all that is beneath you is a long drop!

 A jet boat experience is an exhilating experience.
 The boats can travel up to speeds of 80 km/h in water as shallow as 10cm, and can turn 360 degrees on a hairpin.
 Hold on and enjoy the power and sensation as your driver goes full-throttle and the boat rushes close past gorge walls and spins round on the flat water, giving you a sensation of speed and danger few other activities provide.